The Stranger (Camus novel): Part 1

-Back in Algiers, Meursault encounters Marie, a former secretary of his firm.
-The two become re-acquainted, swim together, watch a comedy film, and begin to have an intimate relationship.
-All of this happens on the day after his mother's funeral.
+The day after the funeral Meursault returns to Algiers and encounters Marie, a former secretary of his firm.
+The two become re-acquainted, swim together, and that evening watch a comedy film and begin to have an intimate relationship.

-Over the next few days, Meursault helps Raymond Sintès, a neighbor and friend who is rumored to be a pimp, but says he works in a warehouse, to get revenge on a Moorish girlfriend he suspects has been accepting gifts and money from another man.
+Over the next few days, Meursault helps Raymond Sintès—a neighbor and friend who is rumored to be a pimp, but says he works in a warehouse—to get revenge on a Moorish mistress who, Raymond suspects, has been accepting gifts and money from another man.
 Raymond asks Meursault to write a letter inviting the girl over to Raymond's apartment solely so that he can have sex with her and then spit in her face and throw her out.
-While he listens to Raymond, Meursault is characteristically unfazed by any feelings of empathy, so he does not express concern that Raymond's girlfriend would be emotionally hurt by this plan and agrees to write the letter.
-In general, Meursault considers other people either interesting or annoying, or feels nothing for them at all.
+While listening to Raymond, Meursault is unfazed by any feelings of empathy, does not express concern that she would be emotionally hurt by this plan and agrees to write the letter.

-Raymond's girlfriend visits him on a Sunday morning, and the police get involved when he beats her for slapping him after he tries to kick her out.
-He asks Meursault to testify that the girlfriend had been unfaithful when he is called to the police station, to which Meursault agrees.
+The girl visits Raymond on a Sunday morning, and the police get involved when he beats her for slapping him after he tries to kick her out.
+He asks Meursault to testify that the girl had been unfaithful when he is called to the police station, and Meursault agrees.
 Ultimately, Raymond is let off with a warning.